Uganda / Agri-Vie Fund-02/Mubende

 The mediation process aimed at finding an acceptable and workable solution between the Mubende Community representatives and NFC (“parties”).
 Over 2012 and early 2013, the CAO mediator conducted extensive caucus sessions with each of the parties, as well as their advisors (Oxfam, Uganda Land Alliance).
 The contents of these caucuses are by agreement confidential, and will not be reported on.
 The mediator also facilitated direct bilateral discussions and negotiation sessions between the parties, and assisted the parties in developing greater understanding of the issues at hand.
 The CAO mediation team also worked extensively with the parties, and more particularly the affected community representatives, to ensure they had the requisite capacity to participate in the mediation process.

-All documents related to this case are available at the below link.
 For information on the first Agri-Vie complaint, see CAO case "Uganda/Agri-Vie Fund-01/Kiboga".

 - Project Name & Number